razorgirl/docker-couchpotato/README.md

 # docker-couchpotato

-Dockerfile to set up a Couchpotato container
+Dockerfile to set up a Couchpotato container (based on CentOS 7)

 ## Build